mattlangl/gophe/README.md

-# go-phe
+# gophe
-Go-phe is a version of HenryRLee's PokerHandEvaluator ported to Golang
+Gophe is a version of HenryRLee's PokerHandEvaluator ported to Golang